shenlab-ucsf/SMART-Q/README.md

 SMART-Q is a modular and customizable pipeline processing single molecule FISH data with much-improved efficiency and accuracy compared to the existing methods.
 It has new features that allow analyzing immunostaining signals and FISH signals simultaneously to achieve cell type-specific transcription analysis.
 SMART-Q is an efficient analysis tool for studying gene expression patterns in complex tissue and primary cell samples.

-For more detailed instructions about the pipeline, please see the SMART-Q Manual.docx.

 ### Installation